 I struggle with blogging – finding the time to photograph my makes and then write about them is just not a top priority for me.
 You can follow me on Instagram, @sarahycurtis, for quick pics of more of my projects.

-- Introduction to Sewing, Visual Arts Center of Richmond (teacher swap), weekly
+- Learn to Use Your Sewing Machine, Visual Arts Center of Richmond

 Favorite Reference books: